PieterPrespective/UMCP/UMCPServer/README.md

   - Temporary cache path
 - **GetServerVersion Tool**: Returns the version information of the MCP server
 - **GetUnityClientState Tool**: Returns the current Unity Editor state (runmode and context)
+- **ForceUpdateEditor Tool**: Forces Unity Editor to update regardless of focus; exits PlayMode if necessary and waits for EditMode_Running state
 - **Real-time State Updates**: Receives Unity state changes via dedicated state port
 - **Timeout Handling**: Configurable timeout for Unity responses
 - **Docker Support**: Can be run in a Docker container